 How can a country at peace suddenly be plunged into war?
 What compels hitherto peaceable citizens to take up arms and kill one another?
 In For Want of a Fir Tree: Ukraine Undone, Frédérick Lavoie tells Artyom, a four-year-old child he saw lying in his little blue coffin on a January afternoon in 2015, about the sequence of events that led to his death.
 In doing so, and in travelling the country from one side to the other, talking to people from all walks of life in both camps, Lavoie tells a compelling story of a land drawn into conflict through misadventure, misjudgment, mistrust, and a legacy of ancient historical resentments with a tenacious hold on their populations.
 It is a cautionary tale whose truths and whose lessons resonate far beyond these specific events, these particular borders.

 Author: Frédérick Lavoie

 Frédérick Lavoie is a freelance foreign correspondent born in 1983 in Chicoutimi, Canada.
 He has worked out of many parts of the world, including Moscow, Mumbai , and Chicago.
 The author of an essay based on years of reporting and travels in Russia and other former republics of the Soviet Union, he has recently published a book on the release of Orwell’s classic 1984 in communist Cuba.
 Ukraine à fragmentation (2015), the original of For Want of a Fir Tree: Ukraine Undone, was shortlisted for the Quebec Prix des Libraires in 2017.
+His book Avant l'après: voyages à Cuba avec George Orwell was nominated for a Governor General Award in 2018.
 He currently divides his time between Montreal and Mumbai.